Kāinga Ora failed on 'political neutrality' in advertorial - review

 While Woods could not direct the board in what to do, Willis said she needed to seek assurances about its performance.

-"These are failings of judgment at very senior levels, and yet It appears no individual has had any employment ramifications.
+"These are failings of judgment at very senior levels, and yet it appears no individual has had any employment ramifications.

 "Minister Woods must explain why she continues to have confidence in the leadership of Kāinga Ora when not one person has been held accountable for these extraordinary failings.